RegionOrebroLan/.NET-DirectoryServices-Protocols-Extensions/ReadMe.md

 ## 1 Information

-Don't think LDAPS (Secure Socket Layer) will work on Linux with this version.
+Not sure LDAPS (Secure Socket Layer) will work on Linux with this version.

 ### 1.1 Connection-string